 Several university film departments (and even many admission departments) outright refuse to accept essays about the movie version because not only are they ubiquitous, but they almost all fall into this trope.

 As far as theories go, a popular one posits that the narrator is the adult version of Calvin from Calvin and Hobbes, with Marla as Susie Derkins, Tyler as Hobbes, and Bob as Moe (whose bitch-tits are a karmic punishment for bullying Calvin).

 Fountain of Memes: Tyler Durden's rhetoric is designed to be catchy and quotable, both in-universe and out.

-When Tyler talks about how the media has led people to believe that they will all be "millionaires, movie gods, and rock stars," he's looking at Angel Face.
-Said character is played by Jared Leto, who would later go on to front the band 30 Seconds to Mars.
+When Tyler talks about how the media has led people to believe that they will all be "millionaires, movie gods, and rock stars," he's looking at Jared Leto's character, Angel Face.
+Leto would later go on to front the band 30 Seconds to Mars.

 I Am Not Shazam: In the movie, the nameless narrator often refers to himself as "I am Jack's [body part/emotion]" and does the same for "Joe" in the book.
 This is not actually his name and was only decided upon by a series of articles in Readers Digest (book) or Annotated Reader (movie).
 Even those who understand this fact find it a convenient nickname.
 "Jack" was used as his name in the script and as a frame of reference behind the scenes since they had to call him something.